GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/backend/README.md

 ### Building the sample project

-To build the project on unix-based systems:
+To build the project use:

-    ./gradlew build
+    gradle build

-Note for windows user: Use `gradlew.bat` instead of `./gradlew`

 <details>
  <summary>more details</summary>
  The project contains the standard java and war plugins and in addition to that it contains the following plugins: https://github.com/GoogleCloudPlatform/endpoints-framework-gradle-plugin for the endpoint related tasks and https://github.com/GoogleCloudPlatform/app-gradle-plugin for the appengine standard related tasks.

  Check the links for details about the available Plugin Goals and Parameters.
 </details>